-The decrease in remuneration is primarily a result of bonuses granted to directors and officers during the comparable period.
+The decrease in remuneration is primarily a result of lower bonuses granted to directors and officers the current periods compared to prior periods.

 In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company.
 The remuneration of directors and key executives is determined by the Board of Directors of the Company having regard to the performance of individuals and market trends.